Skip to content

 member:CN=bob,CN=Users,DC=otherusers,DC=example,DC=com

-Use one of the given Percona Server for MongoDB configurations for user authentication and authorization in Active Directory:
+Use one of the given Percona Server for MongoDB configurations for user authentication and authorization in Active Directory.
+Read about escaping special characters in usernames to modify the configuration accordingly.

 1. Edit the /etc/mongod.conf configuration file: